kmlawson/china-revolutions-mo3337/99bibliography.md

 - Johnson, Matthew D. ‘Foundations of Theory in PRC History: Mass Communications Research, Political Culture, and the Values Paradigm’. *Positions: Asia Critique* 29, no. 4 (2021): 835–68.
 [Link](https://muse.jhu.edu/pub/4/article/820436).
 - Jones, Stephen.
 ‘Chinese Ritual Music under Mao and Deng’. *British Journal of Ethnomusicology* 8 (1999): 27–66.
 [Link](https://www.jstor.org/stable/3060851).
 - Jordan, David K., and Daniel L. Overmyer. *The Flying Phoenix: Aspects of Chinese Sectarianism in Taiwan*.
 Electronic book.
 Course Book.
 Princeton Legacy Library 390.
 2014.
 - Joseph, William A., Christine P. W. Wong, and David Zweig. *New Perspectives on the Cultural Revolution*.
-2020.
+1991.
 - Jowett, Philip. *China and Japan at War, 1937–1945: Rare Photographs from Wartime Archives*.
 2016.
 - Judd, Ellen R. *Gender and Power in Rural North China*.
 1994.
+- ———.
+‘Revolutionary Drama and Song in the Jiangxi Soviet’. *Modern China* 9, no. 1 (1983): 127–60.
+[Link](https://www.jstor.org/stable/188880).
 - Kampen, Thomas. *Mao Zedong, Zhou Enlai and the Evolution of the Chinese Communist Leadership*.
 2000.
 - Kang, Xiaofei, and Donald Sutton. *Contesting the Yellow Dragon: Ethnicity, Religion, and the State in the Sino-Tibetan Borderland*.
 Electronic book.
 Religion in Chinese Societies, v.
 10. 2016.
 - Karl, Rebecca E. *Mao Zedong and China in the Twentieth-Century World: A Concise History*.
 2010.
 - ———.
 ‘Translation, Modernity, and Women in China’. *Critical Asian Studies* 33, no. 3 (2001): 459–72.
 - Kataoka, Tetsuya. *Resistance and Revolution in China: The Communists and the Second United Front*.
 1974.
+- Kau, Michael Y. M. *The Lin Piao Affair: Power Politics and Military Coup*.
+1975.
 - Keating, Pauline.
 ‘The Yan’an Way of Co-Operativization’. *The China Quarterly*, no. 140 (1994): 1025–51.
 [Link](https://www.jstor.org/stable/655193).
 - Keating, Pauline B. *Two Revolutions: Village Reconstruction and the Cooperative Movement in Northern Shaanxi, 1934-1945*.
 1997.
+- Keith, Ronald C. *Diplomacy of Zhou Enlai*.
+1989.
 - Khétsun, Tubten, and Matthew Akester. *Memories of Life in Lhasa Under Chinese Rule*.
 Electronic book.
 2007.
 - Kiely, Jan. *The Compelling Ideal: Thought Reform and the Prison in China, 1901-1956*.
 2014.
 - Kim, Hyung-Chan.
 ‘Some Thoughts on Mao Tse-Tung’s Views of Man, Society and Human Knowledge’. *Journal of Thought* 7, no. 2 (1972): 77–84.
 [Link](https://www.jstor.org/stable/42590041).